telerik/ajax-docs/controls/ajaxmanager/client-and-server-scripts.md

 position: 6
 ---

-# Enabling Server and Client Scrips
+# Using Server and Client Scrips Together

-This article describes how **RadCodeBlock** and **RadScriptBlock** work.
-We also provide a few simple examples that demonstrate how to use them.

-You can use **RadCodeBlock** and **RadScriptBlock** to allow server and client scripts to work together with the complex AJAX updates that are enabled by **RadAjaxManager**:
+To allow server and client scripts to work together during the AJAX updates enabled by AjaxManager, use the `RadCodeBlock` and `RadScriptBlock`.

-* Use RadCodeBlock when you have server code blocks placed within the markup.

-* Use RadScriptBlock when you have a JavaScript that evaluates after an AJAX request.
+When server code blocks are placed within the markup, use the `RadCodeBlock`.
+When you have the JavaScript that evaluates after an AJAX request, use the `RadScriptBlock`.

-## RadCodeBlock
+## Using the RadCodeBlock

-The way how code blocks (server script within `<%= %>` tags) are implemented in ASP.NET may interfere with the **RadAjaxManager** render interception mechanism.
-To prevent this interference, use **RadCodeBlock** whenever you have server code blocks placed within your markup, for example, when some JavaScript functions access the server controls. **RadCodeBlock** isolates the code block and prevents server errors like this:

-*System.Web.HttpException: The Controls collection cannot be modified because the control contains code blocks (i.e. <% ... %>).*
+The way the server script within `<%= %>` tags (code blocks) are implemented in ASP.NET may interfere with the AjaxManager render interception mechanism.

+To prevent this interference, use the `RadCodeBlock` whenever you have server code blocks placed within your markup, for example, when some JavaScript functions access the server controls.
+The `RadCodeBlock` isolates the code block and prevents server errors similar to `System.Web.HttpException: The Controls collection cannot be modified because the control contains code blocks (i.e. <% ... %>).` You can place as many `RadCodeBlock` elements on the page as needed.

-For more background on this issue, see Rick Strahl's article, [Understanding how <% %>expressions render and why Controls.Add() doesn't work](http://www.west-wind.com/WebLog/posts/6148.aspx).
+For more information, refer to Rick Strahl's [Understanding how <% %>expressions render and why Controls.Add() doesn't work](http://www.west-wind.com/WebLog/posts/6148.aspx) article.

-**Example 1** : Using a **RadCodeBlock** in your markup isolates your code block and prevents the `System.Web.HttpException` server error.
+The following example demonstrates the `RadCodeBlock` in the markup isolates the code block and prevents the `System.Web.HttpException` server error.

 ````ASP.NET
 <telerik:RadCodeBlock ID="RadCodeBlock1" runat="server">